 3. Call a Beekeeper vs. an Exterminator – Bees are a critical part of food production worldwide, and their dwindling numbers should concern us all.
 Help save our struggling bees by allowing a beekeeper to capture the swarm alive.

 4. Landscape with Native & Florida Friendly Plants – Plants whose needs meet your local climate will naturally grow better, requiring less additional water, fertilization, and pest control.
 All positives for the health of our local waterways.

 5. Use Organic Fertilizers– Not only are they safe for the environment, your family, and your pets, they can enhance the soil.
 Plus, synthetic fertilizers require a significant amount of fossil fuels to produce.
 And their frequent runoff into our river is the cause of those harmful algae blooms.

 6. Build a Water Garden – When done correctly, ponds provide shelter and water to native wildlife and support for native plants.
 Also, by reducing your lawn area, you will conserve water and reduce the use of fertilizers.

 7. Consider Solar Panels – Solar power systems derive clean, pure energy from the sun.
 Installing solar panels on your home helps combat greenhouse gas emissions and reduces our collective dependence on fossil fuels.

 8. Shop Local – The planet is perhaps the biggest beneficiary of consumers supporting locally owned small businesses.
 Shopping local reduces fossil fuel use by the suppliers and the shoppers, ultimately reducing your carbon footprint.

-For more Earth Day tips on eco-friendly lawn and gardening practices in Northeast Florida stop in to Earth Works garden center and speak with a garden guide.
+For more Earth Day tips on eco-friendly lawn and gardening practices in Northeast Florida stop into Earth Works garden center, contact us online and at 904-996-0712.